jin-s13/xtcocoapi/README.md

 ## Requirements

-- Linux (Windows is not officially supported)
-- Python 3.6+ (Lower versions are not fully tested)
+- Python 3.7+ (Lower versions are not fully tested)

 ## Installation